mfcabrera/deeplearning-praktikum-ss2013/task01-multilogit/README.md

 Hopefully the parameters are self-explanatory.
 This code contain and implementation of multinomial logistic regression for the MNIST dataset.
-In order to run this it is necessary that the file  mnist.pkl.gz be in the working directory.
+In order to run this it is necessary that the file  *mnist.pkl.gz* be in the working directory.
 This is implemented in Numpy/SciPy  purely.
-The Math is taken mainly from Murphy book.
+The Math is taken mainly from Murphy's book.
 8-9% is reached.
 I had issues witht this code at the beginning when I based my implementation on Bishop's book.
 After that I had an issue with my implementation due to a missusage of the kron operator.

+Although is prepared to handle other optimization methods only mini-batch stochastic gradient descent is used.

+After executing it will write several graph to disk.
+One for the zero-loss error for each of the three section of the dataset (training, validation, and testing), a graph of the negativeloglikelihood and the receptive fields.